-- (1) Wall construction inclusive of 13 mm plaster ( $\lambda$ = 0.57 W·m-1·K-1), brickwork (protected) with 17.1% mortar or dense blockwork with 6.7% mortar ( $\lambda$ = 0.88 W·m-1·K-1) with an external render thickness of 14 mm (with $\lambda$ = 1 W·m-1·K-1).
-Declared thermal conductivity ( $\lambda$ D) value of insulation is as noted in section 6.1. - (2) Calculations based on a system that included 7 stainless steel fixings per square metre with a point thermal transmittance (xp) of 0.002 W·K-1 per steel pin.
-Use of other types of fixings should be calculated in accordance with BS EN ISO 6946: 2017. - (3) Based upon incremental insulation thickness of 10 mm. - (4) When applying the maximum available insulation thickness, these walls can achieve U values from 0.11 to 0.42 W·m-2·K-1 depending on wall type. - 6.3 Care must be taken in the overall design and construction of junctions with other elements and openings to minimise thermal bridges and air infiltration.
+(1) Wall construction inclusive of 13 mm plaster (λ = 0.57 W·m-1·K-1), brickwork (protected) with 17.1% mortar or dense blockwork with 6.7% mortar (λ = 0.88 W·m-1·K-1) with an external render thickness of 14 mm (with λ = 1 W·m-1·K-1).
+Declared thermal conductivity of insulation values (λ I_n) is as noted in section 6.1.

+6.3 Care must be taken in the overall design and construction of junctions with other elements and openings to minimise thermal bridges and air infiltration.
 Detailed guidance can be found in the documents supporting the national Building Regulations.